makew0rld/dither/README.md

 It does not support images that make use of the alpha channel, AKA transparency.

+*Make sure to set your browser zoom to 100% to view these images properly*

 | **Original** | **Dithering Algorithm** |
 | :-: | :-: |
 | | Floyd-Steinberg (black and white palette) |